EVerest/everest-core/docs/source/tutorials/setup-devcontainer/devrd.rst

+:title: Managed by devrd CLI

 ######################################################
-Setup Variant: Service Containers managed by devrd cli
+Setup Variant: Service Containers Managed by devrd cli
 ######################################################

-This variant makes use of the devrd cli to manage the service containers.
+This variant utilizes the devrd CLI to manage service containers, making it an ideal choice for users who do not use VSCode.
-So this variant can be used if one is not using VSCode.
-It allows a dedicated control of the service containers independent of the devcontainer lifecycle.
-The devcontainer itself will not start or stop any service containers.
-With this variant the VSCode built-in terminal can't be used to run commands in the devcontainer directly.
+It provides dedicated control of the service containers independent of the devcontainer lifecycle.

+Note that when using this variant and still using VSCode, the VSCode built-in terminal cannot execute commands directly within the devcontainer.
-For this the devrd cli provides a command to open an interactive session in the devcontainer.
+Instead, use the devrd CLI to open an interactive session.

-.. include:: /snippets/overview-devcontainer.rst

 ******************************
 What to expect from this setup